ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 ### Shared test suite

-The fifteen shared test scenarios are designed to cover testable requirements for MS-FSSHTTP behaviors in both MS-WOPI and MS-FSSHTTP-FSSHTTPB test suites.
+The fifteen shared test scenarios are designed to cover testable requirements for MS-FSSHTTP behavior in both MS-WOPI and MS-FSSHTTP-FSSHTTPB test suites.
 The following table lists the scenarios in the shared test suite:

  Scenario| Description